-If the claimant fails to fill in the relevant credit card details correctly or the payment fails for some reason, the court dealing will send Form B "Request to the claimant to complete and/or rectify an application for a European Order for Payment" to the claimant requesting that details of a valid credit card be provided to enable payment of the court fees.
+If the claimant fails to fill in the relevant credit card details correctly or the payment fails for some reason, the court dealing will send Form B "Request by the court or tribunal to complete and/or rectify the claim form" to the claimant requesting that details of a valid credit card be provided to enable payment of the court fees.
 The application will not be taken any further if correct payment is not received.